nilsso/nilsso.github.io/content/pages/games/stationeers/index.md

 - **Horizontal:**
-  Reports the angle between the reference vector pointing away from the data port (orthogonal to the sensor surface normal) and the projection between the vector pointing towards the sun onto the sensor surface.
+  Reports the angle between the reference vector pointing away from the data port (orthogonal to the sensor surface normal) and the projection of the vector pointing towards the sun onto the sensor surface.
-  Angles are measured positively clockwise with respect to the surface normal.
+  Angles are calculated with right-handedness: positively clockwise with respect to the surface normal.
   Surface orientation of the solar sensor matters in horizontal mode, since the reference vector changes depending on orientation.

 - **Vertical:**
-  Reports the angle between the vector pointing towards the sun and projection between the vector pointing towards the sun onto the sensor surface.
+  Reports the angle between the vector pointing towards the sun and the projection of the vector pointing towards the sun onto the sensor surface.
   Surface orientation of the solar sensor does not matter in vertical mode.
-  (In other words, when the sun is directly above the sensor the vertical angle is zero, and when the sun is at the horizon the angle is 90.)

 The `Mode` parameter of a sensor can be changed using a logic writer or an IC, and `SolarAngle` will reflect the mode change.